SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 As you walk down Beckett Street, you will see a building with red circular decorations out front (featured in the picture above).
 That is the Ma Tsu Temple.

-When you arrive, step inside for an up close look at this modern Buddhist and Daoist Temple.
+When you arrive, step inside for an up-close look at this modern Buddhist and Taoist Temple.

 You may feel a little uncomfortable at first, but this temple welcomes visitors.
 The woman that works here most of the time does not speak much English, so don't be offended if she is unable to answer your questions.